Liza-Gaming/Snowboard-Rush/README.md

 - A fog covers your way, be careful while you navigating between the pillars.

 ## How To Play
-To slide fester press the up arrow.
+To slide down faster press the up arrow.

 To turn right use the right arrow, and turn left with the left arrow.